 You just read a starter list of pros and cons of virtual conferences.
 There are a lot more advantages and disadvantages of running conferences online too.
 Make sure you do your research and develop a strong plan.
 If you get the execution right, your online conference can be incredibly successful and perhaps even more so then an in-person equivalent.

-Next, check out this list of virtual activities you can do at your conference.
+Next, check out this list of fun virtual team building activities you can do at your conference.